 To prove the claim, take arbitrary and .
 The idea is and will only ever vary in the first entries.
 This is because the last quadratics of ignore the first variables.
 Hence lies in .

-Once linear maps are composed with , we obtain secret subspaces , , and where everything still applies.
+Once is composed with , we obtain secret subspaces , , and .

 Now that we’ve come this far, the attack is pretty simple to explain.
 In Rainbow, for all the differential maps into , which share the same dimension.
 With its domain restricted to , it behaves like a random linear map (over the choice of ).
 Hence the probability that is singular, i.e. has a kernel vector in , is approximately .
 When this happens, the rank- linear system and the -variable quadratic system have a nontrivial intersection, namely a vector in .
 Finding it amounts to solving an -variable quadratic system.
-In conjunction with existing key-recovery attacks, this severely reduces the security of Rainbow.
+In conjunction with existing key-recovery attacks, this severely weakens Rainbow’s concrete security.